-YANGON, Myanmar — With what’s supposed to be the freest vote in decades looming on Nov.
-8, Myanmar is awash in election mania.
+With what’s supposed to be the freest vote in decades looming on Nov.
+8, Burma, or Myanmar, is awash in election mania.

 “All of the hip-hop artists and rappers stand on the side of Aung San Suu Kyi,” said Anegga, one of several vocalists who feature on an increasingly popular campaign song released about a month ago.